denisboo/guides/OpenWrt as NAS device.md

 instead of its WIRE interface IP address only).
-Otherwise, with our example setup above in the Step 4, if you tried pinging Router B from your phone using its `192.168.20.1` or `192.168.222.20` address, because your outgoing IP will be `192.168.222.100`, once Router A receives it and sends it to Router B via their tunnel, WireGuard on Router B would drop this packet before it even reaches the firewall.
+Otherwise, with our example setup above in the Step 4, if you tried pinging Router B from your phone using its `192.168.20.1` or `192.168.222.20` address, because your outgoing IP will be `192.168.222.100`, once Router A receives the ping packet and sends it to Router B via their tunnel, WireGuard on Router B would drop this packet before it even reaches the firewall.

 > **_Tip:_** To test reachability of your devices in general, you can use `ping` command and then on all the routers you expect this packet should pass through,